 4. Typography: type families, micro- and macro typography, typographic composition.

-5. Layout design and document preparation for print.
+5. Layout design, document preparation for print and printing techniques.

 6. Brand identity design: how to create a logo and a design manual.